 The backflip is a rare and complex surfing maneuver.
 Here's all you need to know about the mechanics of the aerial trick.

-It is not clear who performed it first, but Timmy Curran and Flynn Novak were the first to dedicate time and effort to land it flawlessly.
+It is unclear who performed it first, but Timmy Curran and Flynn Novak were the first to dedicate time and effort to land it flawlessly.

-With the advent of aerial surfing in the 1990s, air tricks became an obsessive and synonym to mastering the sport at the highest level.
+With the advent of aerial surfing in the 1990s, air tricks became an obsession and synonym for mastering the sport at the highest level.